-Avocado Peach Chickpea Salad all wrapped up in a perfectly green, perfectly healthy collard green leaf.
+Vegan Avocado Peach Chickpea Salad Collard Wraps a perfectly green, perfectly healthy quick and easy lunch recipe.

 I’ve had this hankering for collard wraps lately.
 I know it’s probably the oddest craving ever but I’ve learned to just go with what my body wants (after a good 18 years of working very hard on my relationship to food.)